Skip to content

 Neovim

-Once Slang Server is more actively used (you can help by starring the project!), it will be added to nvim-lspconfig and mason.nvim and no additional configuration will be required.
+slang-server will eventually be added to nvim-lspconfig and mason.nvim so that no additional configuration will be required.
 Until then, follow one of the methods below to manually add the server configuration.

 For newer versions of Neovim (≥ v0.11), the new vim.lsp API is the preferred, simpler way to configure language servers: